vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/import-customer-data.md

 To register a new customer profile, use the [Create new document](https://developers.vtex.com/vtex-rest-api/reference/createnewdocument) for the `CL` data entity.

-[block:callout]
-{
-  "type": "danger",
-  "body": "When creating a new document, you will receive an `Id` in the response.
+>❗ When creating a new document, you will receive an `Id` in the response.
 This identifies the customer in Master Data and will be used later to register addresses associated with that customer.
-Make sure you save this ID and associate it with the customer’s ID in your source database."
+Make sure you save this ID and associate it with the customer’s ID in your source database.
-}
-[/block]

 #### Creating customer profile request example

 POST